Tornadoes of 2012: October

-There were 41 tornadoes reported in the U.S. in October, of which 36 were confirmed.

-October 17–19
+October 17–19 (United States)

 During the evening hours of October 17, a fast-moving and powerful low-pressure system brought severe weather, including a small but damaging outbreak of tornadoes, to portions of the Southern United States and Eastern United States.
 In Arkansas, an EF1 tornado caused moderate damage to homes and businesses in the town of Clarendon.
 Farther east, an EF2 tornado tracked through areas near Shelby, Mississippi, downing a radio tower and destroying a mobile home, along with several outbuildings.
 Three separate tornadoes also touched down near the town of Louise, with two EF1 tornadoes that damaged roofs, outbuildings, and trees in the area, while an EF2 damaged or destroyed several mobile homes and snapped many power poles, injuring four.
 Tornado activity continued into the early morning hours of October 18, including an EF3 that passed near Forest, Mississippi, downing countless trees, destroying mobile homes and outbuildings, and bending three large metal high-tension poles to the ground.
 This tornado injured one person, and is one of only two EF3 tornadoes to ever be recorded in the state of Mississippi during the month of October.
 Two other tornadoes, rated EF0 and EF1, were confirmed by the National Weather Service in Little Rock, Arkansas.
 As the system moved eastward on October 19, two additional tornadoes, EF0 and EF1, touched down in Pennsylvania and Maryland.
 Several structures were damaged and 15 people were injured in the Pennsylvania tornado when a pavilion near Paradise collapsed.
 A total of 15 tornadoes were confirmed.

+October 31 (Canada)

+A weak F0 tornado touched down near the town of Mont-Laurier, Quebec.
+A barn was destroyed and road signs were blown down by the tornado.
+Although not notable, it was the final tornado to be rated on the Fujita scale in Canada, as the Enhanced Fujita Scale was adopted by Environment Canada in April 2013.

 November

-There were 9 tornadoes reported in the U.S. in November, of which 7 were confirmed.